Why wind triggers bass

 Calm-water exceptions

 When dead calm follows a wind, bait disperses and bass slide off the bank to deeper structure.
-The first hour after the wind quits is usually slow β the lake takes time to redistribute.
+The first hour after the wind quits is usually slow — the lake takes time to redistribute.
 By the next morning, bass have repositioned and a new pattern emerges.
+On glass-calm days, finesse and shade-line fishing replace reaction baits.
+See the bluebird sky guide and the shade lines guide for the calm-water playbook.

 - Hiding from wind by fishing the calm side of the lake.